Best Mopping Robot Ever?

 As for the water reservoir, just make sure that it is full before starting a cleaning cycle.
 If the Braava detects that it has run out of water during a wet mopping cycle, it may return back to the charging dock prematurely.

-Is the Braava m6 a good value?
+Is the Braava m6 worth it?

 The overall value of the Braava m6 basically boils down to features.
 If you’re looking for a less expensive robot mop, the Braava 280t and the Braava Jet 240 certainly provide less expensive alternatives.